 Prepare Ahead Of Time

 This should go without saying, but sometimes in the craziness of the storm, it’s easy to get panicked.
 Having supplies ready will help you stay levelheaded and prepared.
 Set supplies aside in a safe, easily accessible place.
-We recommend placing everything in a waterproof storage bin to make it easier to transport should you have to evacuate in a moment’s notice.
+We recommend placing everything in a waterproof storage bin to make it easier to transport should you have to evacuate at a moment’s notice.
 Here are a few things to make sure you have:

 Water (1 gallon per person, per day)